-As a first-time published author, I had been looking forward to being part of the Byron Bay Writers Festival for months.
-Though this last sentence is not quite true… I had, more accurately, been quivering in a Voodoo Rage of delicious anticipation ever since last March when Festival Director, Jeni Caffin, sat down at my book-signing table at Mary Ryan’s Books, Byron Bay, and said, “What are you doing first week of August?”
+As a first-time published author, I had been looking forward to being part of the Byron Bay Writers’ Festival for months.
+Indeed, I had been quivering in delicious anticipation ever since Festival Director, Jeni Caffin, sat down at my book-signing table at Mary Ryan’s Books, Byron Bay, and said, “What are you doing first week of August?”

-If you’ve ever been sagely advised that the thing you’ve put your whole heart and soul into, sorry, just doesn’t cut it, then you’ll know how I felt some time back when a fairly veteran published author told me precisely that about my book, Goodbye Crackernight.
-And he was dead right.
-It was, in fact, a very nearly useless morass of good ideas out of which a Book would have to be excavated.
-The thing is, this veteran author didn’t even think that.
+If you’ve ever been sagely advised that the thing you’ve put your whole heart and soul into, sorry, just doesn’t cut it, then you’ll know how I felt when a veteran published author told me precisely that about my book, Goodbye Crackernight.
+And he was right.
+It was, in fact, a nearly useless morass of good ideas out of which a Book would have to be excavated.
+And the veteran author didn’t even think that.

 Luckily for me, by that time I had assimilated the Three Golden Rules of Publishing.

-By the time my neighbours had become fully resigned to the sound of a grown man biting off wallpaper between rabid bouts of typing, swearing, light-bulbs going off, some bursting, pennies dropping, sobbing, straining, advanced labour contractions, more typing, it seemed I’d… maybe… well, fixed it.
+Which I then applied to the task of turning a promising mess into a good book.
+And in due course, by the time my neighbours had become fully resigned to the sound of a grown man biting off wallpaper between rabid bouts of typing, swearing, light-bulbs going off, pennies dropping, sobbing, straining, advanced labour contractions and more typing, it seemed I’d… maybe… well, fixed it.

-Goodbye Crackernight was published at the end of last year.
-At the beginning of this year, I received a phone call.
+Goodbye Crackernight was published at the end of 2009.
+At the beginning of 2010, I was invited to the Bryon Bay Writers’ Festival.
+I then received a phone call.
 It was a woman, her name was Julie, a journalist for the Byron Shire Echo.
 You can always tell when someone is smiling down a phone line, can’t you.
-But the really lovely thing was that, though I’d never spoken to her before, there was this tone in her voice as if we’d spoken many times already.
+Though I’d never spoken to her before, there was this tone in her voice as if we’d spoken many times already.
 She said she’d read the book, she was still laughing, also crying, and thanked me for writing it.
 After I’d regained consciousness, she said she’d be in touch.
 And that she fully intended to give my book key coverage in the special Festival Week Edition of the Byron Shire Echo.

 “Just finished… A great read with lots of heart.
 It is a special gift to be able to take people back and help them remember without getting in the way too much.
 It was punchy yet descriptive enough to get the memories stirred.
 Loved the way you engaged the senses, prompted the mind and allowed a good giggle.
 Please write – more… more… more.”

-I had to be heavily sedated for most of April as, when the ‘Invitation Acceptance’ paperwork arrived in the mail, I made a discovery: They pay you for taking part in the Festival.
+When the Byron Bay Writers’ Festival ‘Invitation Acceptance’ paperwork arrived in the mail, I discovered something I had not expected: They pay you for taking part in the Festival.
 Also, Jeni Caffin emailed me a ‘sneak’ preview of the Festival Sessions I would be involved in, all to be kept top secret for the moment with the Official Program still not released…

 Sunday 8 August 10:45am-12, “You Can’t Pick ‘Em But You Can Pick ‘Em Clean: Families as Fodder For Writing”.
 Here I’d be on a ‘panel’ with authors Susan Maushart, Brian Thacker, and one of my comic heroes, Tony Martin, chaired by Australian publishing czarina, Irina Dunn.
 Plus another panel from 4-5pm, “Simpler Times: Boyhoods of the Past” with veteran authors, Peter Skrzynecki and Rodney Hall.
-I raced out and read all their books to be featured at the Festival, my favourites being Tony Martin’s Lolly Scramble and Peter Skrzynecki’s Boys of Summer – which I dearly hope all of you will read: a hauntingly beautiful/tragic portrait of his childhood in 1950s suburban Australia.
+I raced out and read all their books to be featured at the Festival, my favourites being Tony Martin’s Lolly Scramble and Peter Skrzynecki’s Boys of Summer, a hauntingly beautiful/tragic portrait of his childhood in 1950s suburban Australia.

-In June, the Festival Program was released, clearing me to publicise the above details and try to whip up an online vibe generally.
+In June, the Festival Program was released, clearing me to publicise the above details and attempt to whip up an online vibe generally.
 Jeni Caffin instructed me: “Go ape.”
+Quote unquote.
 Which I did.
-And my Festival Involvement Confirmation package contained an item of Pure Gold: the email addresses of all the writers on the Program.
+And my Festival Involvement Confirmation package contained something invaluable: the email addresses of all the writers on the Program.
 (Yessss!!!
 NOW for some heavy-duty harassment and stalking of Famous People!)

-In July, having written a longer article on this site re my personal pick of Festival events and my involvement in it, I emailed the authors I’d be on with as well as a few other celebrities mentioned, saying how very much I was looking forward to meeting them on Festival Grand Opening Night.
-I received some lovely replies, including a few from Tony Martin – I’d told him that his portrait in Lolly Scramble of all that is so right with all that can go so very wrong in Amateur Theatre was the most resonantly funny passage of writing I’ve read in ages.
+In due course I emailed the authors I’d be on with, telling how very much I was looking forward to meeting them on Festival Grand Opening Night.
+I received some lovely replies, including a few from Tony Martin – I’d told him that his portrait in Lolly Scramble of all that is so right with all that can go so very wrong in Amateur Theatre was the most resonantly funny passage of writing I’d read in ages.
 From our exchanges, he’s clearly a very nice man indeed.
-Oh, and in Kathy Lette’s reply, she referred to me a ‘spunkrat’ and a ‘literary love-god’ in the space of a single email. (!)
+Oh, and in Kathy Lette’s reply to me, she referred to me a ‘spunkrat’ and a ‘literary love-god’ in the space of a single email.
 What a very perceptive person Kathy is…

 But August finally arrived and, on the eve of the Festival, I received a phone call from author Peter Skrzynecki, who said he was looking forward to meeting me at the Festival and our panel together though, in his experience of such festivals, they were often characterised by a feeling of anti-climax.
 “But at least it will have happened,” he said.